Group campground

 Directions

 From Interstate 10, take Highway 385 south through Fort Stockton to Marathon.
-From Marathon, drive 40 miles south on Highway 385 to Big Bend National Park's north entrance.
-Continue 26 miles to Panther Junction headquarters, turn right for 3 miles, then turn left at the Basin sign.
-Drive 7 miles up the winding mountain road and turn right into the campground.
+From Marathon, drive 40 miles south on Highway 385 to the north entrance of Big Bend National Park.
+Continue 26 miles to Park Headquarters at Panther Junction.
+Turn right and drive three miles, then turn left at the Basin sign.
+Continue seven miles and turn right into the campground road.

 Amenities